centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 * ssh2 library to use ssh functions.
 * gcrypt library to secure connections.

-This program is compatible only with Unix-like platforms (Linux, FreeBSD, Solaris, ...).
+This program is compatible only with Unix-like platforms (Linux, FreeBSD, Solaris, etc.).

 ##### Prerequisites

 <Tabs groupId="sync">
 <TabItem value="CentOS" label="CentOS">

-In CentOS you need to add manually cmake.
-After that you can install binary packages.
-Either use the Package Manager or the yum tool to install them.
-You should check packages version when necessary.
+In CentOS you need to add cmake manually.
+After that, you can install binary packages.
+Use either the Package Manager or the yum tool to install them.
+You should check package versions when necessary.

 Package required to build: